 [ Read: Apple Cider Vinegar For Eczema ]

 Apart from being a strong antimicrobial against different types of bacteria, fungi, viruses, and parasites, tea tree oil is also beneficial in treating eczema.
 It soothes the skin, and its anti-inflammatory compounds will reduce any edema that may be present (6).

 Even though tea tree oil is regarded safe for topical use, it is recommended to do a patch test before using it.

 You can repeat this up to thrice a week.

+Beach bath is considered on of the best eczema treatment options.
 Taking a bleach bath will reduce the itchiness, dryness, and scaliness of the skin.
 It will also kill any bacteria that may be present (7).